นโยบายการต่อต้านการทุจริตคอร์รัปชั่น (Anti-Corruption Policy)

 • Political contributions.

-• Charitable contributions – if made to a charity at the direct request of a government official or private business partner, it could be considered an indirect bribe made in order to obtain or retain business or to secure other improper business advantage.
+• Charitable contributions – if made to a charity at the direct request of a government official or private business partner, it could be considered an indirect bribe made to obtain or retain business or to secure other improper business advantage.

-• • Job offers or internship awards – offers to Government Officials (or their relatives) can present a risk of violating anti-bribery or anticorruption laws and regulations.
+• Job offers or internship awards – offers to Government Officials (or their relatives) can present a risk of violating anti-bribery or anticorruption laws and regulations.
 Compliance must be consulted prior to making such offers.

 Corruption is dishonest or fraudulent conduct by those in power, typically involving bribery.